 1.)
-Trial Briefs: Trial briefs must be brought to the pretrial conference and provided to the Court and opposing counsel.
-They will be filed by the clerk in courtroom 21.
-Trial briefs shall not exceed 20 pages and must contain a brief summary of the facts, the claims and defenses subject to litigation; the major legal issues (with supporting points and authorities); and the relief requested.
+Trial Briefs: Trial briefs must be brought to the pre-trial conference and provided to the court and opposing counsel.
+They will be filed by the clerk in courtroom 43.
+Trial briefs shall not exceeding 20 pages and must contain a brief summary of the facts, the claims and defenses subject to litigation; the major legal issues (with supporting points and authorities); and the relief claimed.

 2.)
-Motions in Limine:
+Motions in limine:

 - a.)
-Motions in limine must be brought to the pretrial conference and provided to the Court and opposing counsel.
-(They will be filed at the pretrial conference by the clerk in courtroom 21.) - b.)
-Oppositions to motions in limine must be filed in courtroom 21 seven calendar days after the pretrial conference and served by email on opposing counsel that same day no later than 4 p.m.
-(Typically this day falls on a Monday, one week prior to the trial date.) - c.)
-Replies to motions in limine must be filed in courtroom 21 nine calendar days after the pretrial conference and served by email on opposing counsel that same day no later than 4 p.m.
-(Typically this day falls on Wednesday, 5 days prior to the trial date.) - d.)
-Before and after filing motions in limine, the parties shall meet and confer in an effort to (1) reach stipulations resolving disputes over the admissibility of evidence and (2) limit the contested motions in limine to a manageable number for the Court to decide. - e.)
-Counsel are permitted to file no more than ten (10) motions in limine per side.
-No motion shall exceed five pages in length.
-If you believe you have good cause to file additional motions in limine, you must file a supporting motion and declaration.
+Motions in limine must be brought to the pre-trial conference and provided to the court and opposing counsel.
+They will be filed at the pre-trial conference by the clerk in courtroom 43. - b.)
+Oppositions to motions in limine must be filed in courtroom 43 seven calendar days after the pre-trial conference and served by email on opposing counsel that same day by no later than 4 p.m. (typically this day falls on a Monday, one week prior to the trial date.) - c.)
+Replies to motions in limine must be filed in courtroom 43 nine calendar days after the pre-trial conference and served by email on opposing counsel that same day by no later than 4 p.m. (typically this day falls on Wednesday, 5 days prior to the trial date.) - d.)
+The parties are ordered to create a working courtesy copy of all motions in limine, oppositions, and replies, and organize them in three-ring binders which must be lodged with the court ten calendar days after the pre-trial conference (the Thursday prior to the trial date). - e.)
+Before and after filing motions in limine, the parties shall meet and confer in an effort to (1) reach stipulations resolving disputes over the admissibility of evidence and (2) limit the contested motions in limine to a manageable number for the Court to decide. - f.)
+Counsel are permitted to file no more than 10 motions in limine on each side.
+If you believe you have good cause to file additional motions in limine, you must file a supporting motion and declaration. - 3.)
+Joint Jury Statement: For jury trials only, the parties shall file a joint statement of the case to be read to the jury panel at the outset of jury selection.
+This statement should be a neutral, concise factual statement of the case not exceeding two pages.
+(See, Ventura County Superior Court Rules, Rule 8.12(G).)
+Alternatively, the parties may agree to provide Mini-Opening Statements (five minutes or less per side).
+In addition to filing your Joint Jury Statement, please email a copy to the court at: courtroom43@ventura.courts.ca.gov